The Board of AMS considers strong corporate governance within the Group to be a key element to the success of the

 Corporate Governance Framework

 Our corporate governance framework is supported by our core company values which are embedded in our ‘Care, Fair, Dare’ approach outlined below.
 This approach summarises our culture, underpins our values and helps us to deliver results, building a sustainable future for our business.
 We have defined the principles and expectations of how we will operate together to deliver success as the Company continues to grow.
-Throughout 2017, we ran a series of work shops and communications with our employees to embed our Care, Fair, Dare culture.
+Throughout 2018, all employees attended cultural workshops, focusing on developing action plans to embed Care, Fair, Dare into their teams.
 We have listened to the feedback which has been received and developed our principles and expectations.
 These will now form part of our appraisal system and recruitment of potential new employees.
+Employees have personal objectives which directly link to the business’ corporate objectives and receive feedback on competencies via a 360 degree review based on our culture of Care, Fair, Dare to ensure achievements align with the culture we wish to embed.

 AMS is also subject to the UK City Code on Takeovers and Mergers.